LeepDev/Sub72/README.md

 * Include course details with hole by hole images
 * Live Leader dashboard
 * Add a rules section with the ability to request amendments to the rules
+* Orgainizer Functionalities:
+    * I want to be able to search a course db
+    * I want to be able to add mini games
+    * I want to be able to add current round games
+* Add Models
+    * Group
+    * Scorecard
+    * MiniGames
+    * RoundGames
+* Player Functionalities:
+    * I want to be able to join rounds
+    * I want to be able to join groups
+    * I want to be able to put in scores